 Vienna, Austria Travel Photo Gallery

-Salzburg, known as “Rome of the North,” is the birthplace of Mozart (As I mentioned before, we passed by his house) and is best known as where “The Sound of Music” was filmed.
-It’s a stunning little city filled with Baroque architecture, serene lakes, “hills are alive” mountains and with quaint Alpine villages nearby.
+Salzburg, known as “Rome of the North,” is the birthplace of Mozart and is best known as where “The Sound of Music” was filmed.
+It’s a stunning little city filled with Baroque architecture, serene lakes, “hills are alive” mountains and there are quaint Alpine villages nearby.

 If you like beer, the village has a 600-year tradition of beer brewing with over 19 craft beer breweries.
 It’s made with water that comes from the Untersberg Mountains which is said to have healing properties.